openexchangerates/accounting.js/readme.md

 ## Changelog

+### v0.1.3
+* Refactor library codebase to use a configurable settings object for default formatting parameters
+* Add `format` parameter to control symbol and value position (default `"%s%v"`, or [symbol][value])
+* Make methods consitent in accepting an object as 2nd parameter, matching/overriding the library defaults

 ### v0.1.2
 * **formatColumn** now works recursively on nested arrays, eg `accounting.formatColumn( [[1,12,123,1234], [1234,123,12,1]] )`, returning back a matching array with inner columns lined up
 * Another fix for rounding in **formatNumber**: `54324.535` now rounds to ".54" instead of ".53"